al6x/nim/mono/readme.md

 # Possible problems

-It's working, see TodoApp example, byt some edge cases may not be tested.
+Some edge cases may not be tested.

 JSON uses non standard library, because std/json has too many issues.
 If you have problems with JSON try importing `base/json`.